rolandog/pam-u2f-totp-config/README.md

           - in another shell: `sudo -k && sudo echo "Hello World!"`
   - for all rules (1, 2, and 3):
       - add "`debug`" as an additional module argument
-      - (remember to escape previous line breaks with " `\`")
+      - (remember to escape previous line breaks with "`\`")

 ## Why did I include so much info and not just a README?

-Because, honestly, sometimes you don't want to be scouring through the Internet to try to grok rules that you wrote several months ago.
+Well, ... why not both?
+Honestly, sometimes you don't want to be scouring through the Internet to try to grok rules that you wrote several months ago.
+So I decided to include most of this README in the actual source as comments.

 ## Copyright notice